A.I. Artificial Intelligence: Reaction to critiques

-James Berardinelli found the film "consistently involving, with moments of near-brilliance, but far from a masterpiece.
-In fact, as the long-awaited 'collaboration' of Kubrick and Spielberg, it ranks as something of a disappointment."
-Of the film's highly debated finale, he claimed, "There is no doubt that the concluding 30 minutes are all Spielberg; the outstanding question is where Kubrick's vision left off and Spielberg's began."

-John Simon of the National Review described A.I. "as an uneasy mix of trauma and treacle".

-In 2002, Spielberg told film critic Joe Leydon, "People pretend to think they know Stanley Kubrick, and think they know me, when most of them don't know either of us...
+In 2002, Spielberg told film critic Joe Leydon:

+"People pretend to think they know Stanley Kubrick, and think they know me, when most of them don't know either of us...
 And what's really funny about that is, all the parts of A.I. that people assume were Stanley's were mine.
 And all the parts of A.I. that people accuse me of sweetening and softening and sentimentalizing were all Stanley's.
 The teddy bear was Stanley's.
 The whole last 20 minutes of the movie was completely Stanley's.
 The whole first 35, 40 minutes of the film—all the stuff in the house—was word for word, from Stanley's screenplay.
 This was Stanley's vision...
 Eighty percent of the critics got it all mixed up.
 But I could see why.
 Because, obviously, I've done a lot of movies where people have cried and have been sentimental.
 And I've been accused of sentimentalizing hard-core material.
 But in fact it was Stanley who did the sweetest parts of A.I., not me.
 I'm the guy who did the dark center of the movie, with the Flesh Fair and everything else.
 That's why he wanted me to make the movie in the first place.
 He said, 'This is much closer to your sensibilities than my own.
 Spielberg said, "While there was divisiveness when A.I. came out, I felt that I had achieved Stanley's wishes, or goals."

+Re-appraisal

+In 2009, Jonathan Rosenbaum described A.I. as "a very great and deeply misunderstood film", noting that Andrew Sarris, Stan Brakhage and James Naremore "more or less" agreed with this assessment.
+A decade after his initial review, Roger Ebert gave the film a full four stars and added it to his "Great Movies" canon in 2011.

 On re-watching the film many years after its release, BBC film critic Mark Kermode apologized to Spielberg in a January 2013 interview for "getting it wrong" on the film when he first viewed it in 2001.
 He came to believe that the film is Spielberg's "enduring masterpiece".

 In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 258.
 That same month, it ranked number 61 on Rolling Stones list of "The 100 Best Movies of the 21st Century."